Updated June 2021

 The AER has a responsibility to ensure that companies in Alberta develop energy resources in a safe and responsible manner.
 This includes holding companies accountable for their performance and driving companies to improve.

-Operators are required to develop and maintain an effective leak detection program tailored to the specific pipeline system to help reduce incident consequence.
-Such a program may include: in-service pressure testing, mass-balance monitoring, aerial or ground surveillance, and data collection of pressure and flow.
+Companies are required to develop and maintain an effective leak detection program tailored to their specific pipeline system.
+Such a program may include aerial or ground surveillance of the pipeline right-of-way using methods such as visual detection, gas detection, thermographic surveys, or vegetation surveys that look for signs of leaks.
+Other methods may include volume monitoring and pressure sensing that collect data on pressure and flow.
 Emergency response plans are also required in the event an emergency occurs.

 We will continue to explore opportunities to improve our annual pipeline performance report, such as expanding the range of data that can be compared or broadening the information provided about incidents, including about the contributing factors.